bitquery/graphql-docs/docs/Examples/Solana/transfers.md

 ```

-## Solana Transfers for All Instructions in One Transaction Signature
+## Solana Transfers for All Instructions in One Transaction Signature {#per-signature-transfers}

 Inspect every transfer inside a single Solana transaction by filtering on `signature`.
 Returns all token movements, program details, and sender/receiver account types — essential for debugging failed transactions or understanding complex DeFi interactions.
 [Run query](https://ide.bitquery.io/get-historical-transaction-detail-on-Solana).